David McCord received the award during the University's recent Fall Faculty and Staff Convocation.

 A commissioned article by Peter K. Yu has been published and translated into multiple languages by the U.S. State Department.

-Justice Alito lectures on televised hearings at Drake
+Justice Alito offers an ‘oral’ history lesson and opines on televised hearings

-Drake University Law School Dean Allan Vestal and former Dean David Walker co-published an op-ed in the Des Moines Register on rejecting the efforts to change Iowa's judicial selection process.
+Dean Allan Vestal and former Dean David Walker co-published an op-ed on rejecting the efforts to change Iowa's judicial selection process.
+American Judicature Society research fellow Rachel Paine Caufield was quoted by the New York Times.